pulumi/pulumi-hugo/themes/default/content/docs/intro/vs/terraform/_index.md

 ### Secrets Management {#secrets}

 Pulumi always transmits and stores entire state files securely.
 However, Pulumi also supports encrypting sensitive values (e.g., database passwords, SaaS tokens, credentials files)  as secrets for extra protection.
 Secrets are supported as a first-class primitive within Pulumi.
-Pulumi encrypts secrets in transit and at rest, and anything a secret touches (e.g., CLI outputs, Pulumi logs, Pulumi program, state file) is tainted and gets encrypted, which prevents you from accidently disclosing a secret.
+Pulumi encrypts secrets in transit and at rest, and anything a secret touches (e.g., CLI outputs, Pulumi logs, Pulumi program, state file) is tainted and gets encrypted, which prevents you from accidentally disclosing a secret.
 Every stack has its own encryption key.
 Pulumi also provides an extensible encryption facility that allows you to elect to use your own keys managed by a 3rd party solution.
 Terraform manages secrets through Vault, a separate product.
 However, even when pulling secrets from Vault, secrets are stored as plaintext and not encrypted within the state file.

-[Table]

-[Code snippet]

 For more information on storing secrets with Pulumi, see [Secrets]({{< relref "/docs/intro/concepts/secrets/" >}}).

 ### Audit Capabilities {#auditing}

 Pulumi provides audit logs that enable you to track the activity of users within an organization.
 Audit logs capture the UNIX timestamp of the event, the user who invoked the action, the event that took place, and the source IP of the call the user made.
 These logs are available to organizations with an Enterprise level subscription.
-The logs are immutable and record all user actions.Terraform Cloud only provides a stream of audit events that describe changes throughout an organization with 14 days of retention.
+The logs are immutable and record all user actions.
+Terraform Cloud only provides a stream of audit events that describe changes throughout an organization with 14 days of retention.
 To learn more, see [Audit Logs]({{< relref "/docs/intro/console/audit-logs/" >}}).

 ### Adopt Existing Resources {#adopting}

 Both Pulumi and Terraform support importing existing resources so that they can be managed by each.
 Pulumi also allows you to generate code in your language of choice from the existing state.
 Terraform only supports importing state but requires you to hand-author the HCL.
 To learn more, see [Importing Infrastructure]({{< relref "/docs/guides/adopting/import/" >}}) in our Adopting Pulumi user guide.

+### Aliases

+Both Pulumi and Terraform support aliases.
+[WIP]

+### Transformations

+Transformations, which are unique to Pulumi, allow you to programmatically set or override the input properties of resources belonging to a particular collection, such as the child resources of a Pulumi component or even all of the resources belonging to a stack.
+Transformations make it easy to apply consistent settings across your infrastructure without having to manipulate the properties of individual resources.
+To learn more, see [Transformations]({{< relref "docs/intro/concepts/resources/options/transformations" >}}).

 ### Import Code from Other IaC Tools {#converting}